 - A stamp duty of 0.5% of property value applies on purchase.

 - A higher rate of 1% applies if the property is bought from a non-citizen.
+U.S. citizens and green card holders living or working abroad, including in Ghana, must comply with U.S. tax obligations regardless of local tax payments.

 - Payable within two months of acquisition.